The Good News Group in Partnership with Habitat for Humanity, 2020

 Since 1997, we have partnered with other congregations to provide homes for 34 families, which have included more than 67 children.
 And, we know that the Habitat program works.
 Of the more than 200 families served in Washtenaw County in the last 30 years, 97% of the homes are still well-maintained and occupied by the original homeowners!

 This year we will have the opportunity to sponsor two homes, due to a one-time partnership with Thrivent Financial.
 They have pledged to provide 50% of the costs needed for HHHVs renovation of these homes as a challenge to the Good News Group to raise the additional 50% which will be needed.
 Within our church, we will be trying to raise $10,000 before the end of our build season in September.
 For more information, please visit our new website at https://www.h4h.org/goodnewsgroup.

-Your check may be made out to FUMC with “Habitat for Humanity” in the memo and bring or mail to the church, or you may donate online.
+Your check may be made out to FUMC with “Habitat for Humanity” in the memo and mail to the church, or you may donate online.